Thane Family Court – Mutual Consent Divorce, Court Naka

 Jurisdiction follows where you currently reside, where you last lived together, or where the marriage was solemnized — whichever applies.
 Since the marriage was solemnized in Thane, you can file at Thane Family Court on that basis.
 If your current residence is in Kalyan, you can also file at the Kalyan Taluka Court.
 Either basis is valid.
 We recommend filing where the wife currently resides, as it is the most straightforward to substantiate with current address proof.
 We confirm the correct basis before any drafting begins.

 Yes.
 Following the Supreme Court's ruling in Amardeep Singh v.
 Harveen Kaur (2017), Thane Family Court can waive the six-month waiting period where reconciliation is clearly not possible and all terms are settled.
-The waiver application is filed at the First Motion stage, supported by: separation of 18 months or more, a fully executed settlement agreement covering alimony, custody, and property, and the counsellor's report confirming reconciliation was attempted and is not feasible.
+The waiver application is filed at the First Motion stage, supported by: separation of eighteen months or more, a fully executed settlement agreement covering alimony, custody, and property, and the counsellor's report confirming reconciliation is not feasible.
 The waiver is at the court's discretion and is not automatic — but where grounds are strong, we structure the petition to present the application properly from the outset.

 In a straightforward mutual consent case at Thane, both spouses are typically required on two dates: the First Motion hearing and the Second Motion hearing.
 The mandatory counselling session also requires attendance — for NRI spouses, this may be arranged via video conferencing at judicial discretion.
 Interim listing dates and administrative notices are handled by the advocate without either party attending.
 Whether a waiver is sought or not, the total personal appearances remain the same — the gap between them is shorter if a waiver is granted.

-We File at Thane Family Court
+Mutual Divorce at Thane Family Court

 Thane's filing profile is distinct from Mumbai's.
 A significant share of the couples we work with here are relatively recent Thane residents — professionals who relocated from Mumbai or other cities, living in newer complexes along Ghodbunder Road, Hiranandani Estate, or Manpada — with ID documents still reflecting their previous city.
 Alongside these are NRI cases where the wife is in Thane and the husband is on an overseas posting.

 Thane's caseload is lower than Bandra's.
-In practice, this means hearing dates are listed with shorter gaps and the process tends to move without the prolonged waits that a high-volume court can have between stages.
+In practice, this means hearing dates are listed with shorter gaps and the process tends to move without the prolonged waits that a high-volume court can produce between stages.